 Example of creating a client certificate using the NiFi Toolkit in CFM parcel:

 #ensure java home is set before execution <parcel_home_dir>/CFM/TOOLKIT/bin/tls-toolkit.sh client -c <nifi-ca-host-fdqn>l -t <nifi-ca-token> -p <nifi-ca-port -D <user-dn> -T PKCS12

 pkcs12 keystore is created, use the password information from

 keystore.pkcs12 file into

 When you are logging into a secured NiFi or NiFi Registry instance, services search first for any client certificate imported in the browser for authentication.
-If the client certificate exists and the certificate DN/Identity represents a user that is authorized to access the UI or Flow (as an initial admin or manually configured user in NiFi/NiFi Registry), they are successfully logged in.
+If the client certificate exists and the certificate DN/Identity represents a user that is authorized to access the UI or Flow (as an initial admin or manually configured in NiFi/NiFi Registry), they are successfully log in.
 Otherwise, if a login-identity provider is configured for Kerberos/LDAP, a login screen displays.